Erudika/paraio.org/src/monolite/partials/008-plugins.md

 category: Configuration
 ---

-Para doesn't have a proper plugin mechanism yet but you can "weave in" functionality by overriding `AOPModule`.
+Para allows you to "weave in" functionality by overriding `AOPModule`.
 You can intercept calls to `DAO` methods and execute your own code.

 ### Custom event listeners
-Also you can override the `ParaContextListener` which is the main entry point for Para.
-Like the modules above, you can implement `javax.servlet.ServletContextListener` in `META-INF/services` and create a subclass of `ParaContextListener` which loads Para and, say, some other services for your app.

 You can also register your own `InitializeListener`s and `DestroyListener`s which will execute when Para is initialized and destroyed, respectively.